-- 1. Location of Arthropods.
+1. Location of Arthropods.
 Furniture and incubators containing arthropods are located in such a way that accidental contact and release is minimized.
-This may be achieved by locating arthropods out of the flow of general traffic, avoiding hallways, or placing them in closets. - 2.
-Supply Storage.
+This may be achieved by locating arthropods out of the flow of general traffic, avoiding hallways, or placing them in closets.

+- 2. Supply Storage.
 The area is maintained to allow detection of escaped arthropods.
 For example, materials unrelated to arthropod rearing and experimentation (e.g., plants, unused containers, clutter) that provide breeding sites and harborages are minimized. - 3.
 General Arthropod Elimination.
 Accidental sources of arthropods from within the insectary are eliminated.
 This may be accomplished by cleaning work surfaces after a spill of materials, including soil or water that might contain viable eggs.
-Pools of water are mopped up immediately. - 4.
+For example, personnel in mosquito laboratories should immediately eliminate any standing water. - 4.
 Primary Container Cleaning and Disinfestation.
 Practices must be in place such that arthropods do not escape by inadvertent disposal in primary containers.
-Cages and other culture containers are appropriately cleaned to prevent arthropod survival and escape (e.g., heated to over the lethal temperature or killed by freezing).

-- 5. Primary Container Construction.
+Cages and other culture containers are appropriately cleaned to prevent arthropod survival and escape (e.g., heated to over the lethal temperature or killed by freezing). - 5.
+Primary Container Construction.
 Cages used to hold arthropods effectively prevent escape of all stages.
 Screened mesh, if used, is durable and of a size appropriate to prevent escape.
 Non-breakable cages are recommended.
 Bags, rearing trays and so on effectively prevent leakage and escape. - 6.
 Disposal of Arthropods.
 Living arthropods are not to be disposed of.
 All wastes from the insectary (including arthropod carcasses, and rearing medium) are transported from the insectary in leak-proof, sealed containers for appropriate disposal in compliance with applicable institutional or local requirements.
 All stages of arthropods are killed before disposal.
 Autoclaving or incineration of material infected with a non-pathogen is recommended.
-Material may be killed with hot water or freezing before flushing down drains. - 7.
+Material may be killed with hot water or freezing before flushing down drains or placing in biohazardous waste bags (no transgenic arthropods may be disposed of down the drain). - 7.
 Primary Container Identification and Labeling.
 Arthropods are identified with descriptive labels to include the species, strain/origin, date of collection, responsible investigator, and so on; labels are firmly attached to the container (and cover if removable).
 Vessels containing stages with limited mobility (e.g., eggs, pupae, hibernating adults) are likewise labeled and (if applicable) housed or stored to prevent progression to, and escape of, a mobile life stage. - 8.
 Prevention of Accidental Dispersal on Persons or via Sewer.
-Personnel take appropriate precautions to prevent transport or dissemination of live mobile arthropods from the insectary by practicing appropriate disposal methods and preventing escapees at every level of containment (primary container, environmental chamber, laboratory, etc) to prevent dispersal on persons. - 9.
+Personnel take appropriate precautions to prevent transport or dissemination of live mobile arthropods from the insectary by practicing appropriate disposal methods and preventing escapees at every

+- level of containment (primary container, environmental chamber, laboratory, etc) to prevent dispersal on persons. - 9.
 Pest Exclusion Program.
 A program to prevent the entrance of wild arthropods (e.g., houseflies, cockroaches, spiders) and rodents effectively precludes predation, contamination, and possible inadvertent infection. - 10.
 Escaped Arthropod Monitoring.
 Investigators assess whether escapes are occurring.
 An effective arthropod trapping program is recommended to monitor the escape prevention program. - 11.
 Source and Harborage Reduction.
 Harborage and breeding areas are reduced as appropriate.
 Furniture and racks are minimized and can be easily moved to permit cleaning and location of escaped arthropods. - 12.
-Microbiological and Medical Sharps.
-Syringes that re-sheath the needle, needle-less systems, and other safe devices are used when appropriate.
-Plastic-ware is substituted for glassware whenever possible. - 13.
 Notification and Signage.
 Persons entering the area are aware of the presence of arthropod vector species by signage if recommended by an institutional research oversight committee.